Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Discussion

-For the latter, developers wish to see if there is any breaking changes and how their codebase will be impacted by the update, because \textit{reading release notes and examining my entire codebase is too time-consuming}, as noted by one respondent.
-One direction to achieve this is to leverage program analysis techniques.
-There have been significant research and practitioner effort on this~\cite{DBLP:conf/oopsla/LamDP20}, but it is unclear whether they will be effective in assessing bot PRs.
-Given the extremely large scale of bot PRs~\cite{DBLP:conf/botse-ws/WyrichGHM21}, one possible challenge is to design an approach that are both lightweight, scalable, and still sufficiently effective to be useful in practice.
-Another direction is to extend the idea of compatibility score with sophisticated techniques that learn more knowledge from CI checks.
+We argue that \textit{transparency}, i.e., the ability to transparently demonstrate the risks and consequences of a dependency update, should be one of the key characteristics of dependency management bots.
+However, the Dependabot compatibility score feature is hardly a success toward this direction and developers only trust their own test suites.
+Beyond compatibility scores and project test suites, the following research directions may be helpful in enabling transparency in dependency management bots and establishing trust in the bot users: \begin{enumerate}[leftmargin=15pt] \item \textit{Program Analysis}: One direction to achieve this is to leverage program analysis techniques.
+There have been significant research and practitioner effort on breaking change analysis~\cite{DBLP:conf/oopsla/LamDP20}, two of which have demonstrated the potential of using static analysis in assessing bot PR compatibility~\cite{DBLP:conf/sigsoft/FooCYAS18, DBLP:journals/jss/HejderupG22}.
+Still, given the extremely large scale of bot PRs~\cite{DBLP:conf/botse-ws/WyrichGHM21}, more research and engineering effort is needed to implement lightweight and scalable approaches to support each popular ecosystem. \item \textit{CI Log Analysis}: Another direction is to extend the idea of compatibility score with sophisticated techniques that learn more knowledge from CI checks.
 Since CI checks are scarce for many version pairs (\textbf{RQ3}), it will be interesting to explore techniques that transfer knowledge from other version pairs so that the matrix in Figure~\ref{fig:axios_compat} can be less sparse.
-The massive CI checks available from Dependabot PRs would be a promising starting point.
+The massive CI checks available from Dependabot PRs would be a promising starting point. \item \textit{Release Note Generation}: Dependabot sometimes fails in locating and providing a release note for the updated dependency, and even if there is one, \textit{the maintainers very often don't bother to write meaningful release notes}, as noted by one respondent.
+This situation can be mitigated by applying approaches on software change summarization (e.g.,~\cite{DBLP:conf/scam/Cortes-CoyVAP14}) and release note generation (e.g.,~\cite{DBLP:journals/tse/MorenoBPOMC17}). \end{enumerate}

-\textit{\textsf{2) Minimizing Interruption \& Effort:}} Our results in \textbf{RQ4} and \textbf{RQ5} reveal that apart from notification fatigue~\cite{DBLP:conf/kbse/MirhosseiniP17} when Dependabot opens an excessive amount of PRs, developers also suffer from \textit{interaction fatigue} when Dependabot PRs need be handled with unacceptable manual effort.
-In other words, developers want to keep their dependencies up-to-date with more automation and less interruption \& effort.
-More specifically, they want the bot to automatically group update PRs (30 respondents), merge PRs (19 respondents), handle ecosystem-specific peculiarities (19 respondents), avoid performing unnecessary updates (8 respondents), and rebase / resolve merge conflicts (5 respondents).

-Grouped updates are most frequently mentioned because this feature will make the handling of bot PRs much less tedious, repetitive, and time-consuming.
-They want the bot to automatically identify dependencies that should be updated together and merge them into one PR update because \textit{many libraries (e.g., symfony, @typescript-eslint, babel) version all packages under a single version}.